splunk/simdata-examples/02 app management/README.md

 * `token` is the Splunk Enterprise HEC token
 * `default_index` is the default Splunk Enterprise index to send events to

+## Setup

+This simulation will generate a good amount of data in the index configured in the `app-man.json` file.
+Just make sure the index exists, and the Splunk HEC token is configured to send data to that index.

 ## Running the simulation

 ```sh